Telefonica/opengateway-developers-website/v0/gettingstarted/sandbox/usethesandbox.md

 ![App information](https://github.com/Telefonica/opengateway-developers-website/raw/main/v0/gettingstarted/sandbox/images/app-information.png?raw=true)

-4. Check the specifications and accept the terms and conditions per API and operator.
+4. Check the specifications and accept the terms and conditions per API and operator

 	Each mobile operator has its own terms and conditions for the usage of each API, and its own technical specifications you will want to consider when it comes to consuming them, so you will need to accept them for each API you want to test on each operator you have previously selected.